Poul Højmose

 Poul Højmose is a Danish football manager and former player.
 He is the former manager of the Denmark women's national team.
 Højmose was the first full time coach for the national team.
+In May 2025, Højmose was inducted into the Danish football Hall of Fame as the first ever full-time coach for the Denmark women's national football team for his contributions to women's football in Denmark.

 Personal life

 Højmose is married to Susan Mackensie, a former footballer who he coached at Hjortshøj-Egå.
 In 2004 the couple were living in Højbjerg with their two daughters.